 “Both society and the church are at their best,” Felder wrote, “when they become homes for the homeless and fortresses of tolerance in a world of bias, prejudice, and hate.
 Christ’s church is always a stronger witness when all believers affirm, heal, and accept the mosaic of difference among God’s people … By affirming that we are made in the image of God, we also become the bearers of all the dignity that God affords to all humanity — no exceptions.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Racial Equity, Theological Education
+Categories: Racial Justice, Theological Education

 Tags: black methodists for church renewal, christianity today, columbia university, dr. cain hope felder, howard university school of divinity, Princeton Theological Seminary, rev. dr. diane moffett, san francisco theological seminary, troubling biblical waters: race class and family

 Tags: african american, blessed to sit, cain hope, cain hope felder, felder, felder wrote, hope felder, howard university, howard university school, howard university school of divinity, mission agency, presbyterian mission, presbyterian mission agency, princeton theological seminary, reported that felder, school of divinity, sit under his tutelage, theological seminary, university school, university school of divinity